Good Samaritans in Fairfax District help frightened woman, her child after suspect jumps into car

 LAPD said the victim told officers the suspect entered her vehicle and told her to drive.
 But police say he was not armed and did not threaten physical violence and had no outstanding warrants.

-Police said the man was detained and taken to a local hospital since they believe he was under the influence of something.
+Police say the man was detained and taken to a local hospital since they believed he was under the influence of something.
 He was not arrested.

 Good Samaritans in Fairfax District help frightened woman, her child after suspect jumps into car